-Choosing the right rehab program is an important step for veterans seeking help with addiction to drugs or alcohol.
+Choosing the right rehab program is an important step for Veterans seeking help with addiction to drugs or alcohol.
 With many different treatment programs available today, there are multiple options to choose from.
 For those with a very serious or long-term addiction, residential rehab has been proven to be the most effective.

-What Is Residential Rehab for Veterans?
+What Is Residential Rehab for Veterans and First Responders?

 Residential rehab may also be called residential treatment or inpatient treatment.
 These programs require clients to live at the facility while they are getting treatment.
 Living away from home may make residential rehab seem a little intimidating.
 Fortunately, however, clients are able to focus solely on recovery without worrying about getting back and forth to appointments.